FazOuard/CS-girlies-make-learning-fun/readme.md

 ## **Now the Backend!**
 The backend magic is run with Flask, which acts as the API for my Python code.
 All main logic sits inside the `controllers` folder.
 The main Flask app file (`app.py`) handles routes, the port, and global setup.

+Now, about the LLM:
+There are two main ways to get the language model talking to your backend.
+- **Option 1:** You can get an API key from Hugging Face and connect to their models online (honestly, this just didn’t work smoothly for me).
+- **Option 2:** You can run the model directly on your device, which is what I went for (using Ollama).

+**Heads up:**
+If you’re using Ollama to run models locally, you’ll need to have the right C++ dependencies installed on your machine.
+Ollama relies on bits of C++ for the backend’s speed and compatibility, so make sure those libraries are set up before you launch everything.

 ### LLM PDF Analyzer Setup

 I coded up an Ollama PDF analyzer using the [LangChain](https://github.com/hwchase17/langchain) library, adapted from [this YouTube video](https://www.youtube.com/watch?v=WmuSEfgzcJo&list=LL&index=3).
 My setup is customized for my device—so it may look a bit different from the video.